jhumelsine/jhumelsine.github.io/_posts/2024-08-30-test-benefits.md

 Throughout most of my career, requirements were defined in natural language and stored in three-ring binders, Word Documents, PowerPoint Slides and of course our favorite, Jira.

-Sometimes these requirement documents extended beyond behavior requirements by dictating architecture and sometimes even defining the design.
+Sometimes these requirement documents extended the beyond behavior requirements by dictating architecture and sometimes even defining the design.

 Natural language is interpreted in the eyes of the reader.
 The reader’s interpretation may not align with the writer’s intent.
-As [Alan Greenspan](https://www.goodreads.com/quotes/9347-i-know-that-you-believe-you-understand-what-you-think), former Chairman of the US Federal Reserve, famously said: _I know that you believe you understand what you think I said, but I'm not sure you realize that what you heard is not what I meant._.
+As [Alan Greenspan](https://www.goodreads.com/quotes/9347-i-know-that-you-believe-you-understand-what-you-think), former Chairman of the US Federal Reserve, famously said: _I know that you believe you understand what you think I said, but I'm not sure you realize that what you heard is not what I meant._

 There’s no internal consistency checking in a document unless someone catches it in review.
-Subsequent updates to the document might not make it into the code.
+Subsequent requirement updates to the document might not make it into the code.

-These issues disappear with behavior specifications codified in the form of automated tests.
-Test defined behaviors can’t be vague or ambiguous.
+These issues disappear when behavior specifications are codified in the form of automated tests.
+Test defined behaviors cannot be vague or ambiguous.
 If test specified behaviors are inconsistent, then when executed against the implementation, at least one will fail.
 Additional behavior updates added as automated tests will fail until implemented, meaning they won’t be overlooked.

 This clarity hinges upon well implemented automated tests that are clear and concise in specifying behavior. [__Given-When-Then__](https://en.wikipedia.org/wiki/Given-When-Then) structure is one means to achieve this by documenting:
 * __Given__ the state of the system before the SUT is executed